GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   * Entrants must also agree to indemnify the Federal government against third-party claims for damages arising from or related to competition activities.

   * The Federal government will not select as a winner an individual or entity that is on the Excluded Parties List.

+  #### Technical Rules:

+  * Platform: Solution shall be a web based application, and public internet accessible using a common web browser.

+  * Accessibility: Solution shall comply with Section 508 standards, and conform to either WCAG 2.0 Level A, AA, or AAA.

+  * Security: Solution shall follow OWASP Top Ten Proactive Controls 2018.
+While all ten controls are important and complementary to web applications security, particular attention should be given to C3, C7, and C8.

   #### Terms and Conditions